turingschool/front-end-curriculum/lessons/module-2/intro-to-react-stateful-components.md

 A component's state cannot be updated before it is rendered.
 If a component's state needs to be updated after it is loaded, componentDidMount is a good place to fetch or load that data.

-To read more about component lifecycle methods, you can read this [Medium article](https://code.likeagirl.io/understanding-react-component-life-cycle-49bf4b8674de).
+To read more about component lifecycle methods, you can read this [Medium article](https://code.likeagirl.io/understanding-react-component-life-cycle-49bf4b8674de) (where the image above is from).

 ## Conditional Rendering